 A happy job will set you free…

 Both Trudy and Ajay finally mustered up the courage to call time on their situation; Trudy decided to go travelling and Ajay secured work experience at a tech startup before landing a full-time job there.
 But for every story like theirs, there’s another where the unhappy protagonist simply stays put; stuck fast in a mudflat of resentment.
-Often, too, there is something – just one thing (money, prestige, convenience) – that keeps them reeled in.
+Often, too, there is something – just one thing ( normally either money, prestige or convenience) – that keeps them reeled in.

-If this sounds familiar, take a look at our practical guide, below.
+If this sounds familiar, take a look at our practical guide to leaving your job.
 From raising cash to finding a mentor, these tips cover everything you need to know about ditching a job that you don’t like.
 Stop merely feeling your instinct – and get set to act on it…

 More money affords you more choice